-Catch limits for by-catch species groups (macrourids, skates (Rajids) and other species) are defined in Conservation Measure 33-02 and provided in Tables 2 and 3.
+Catch limits for by-catch species groups are defined in Conservation Measure 33-02 and provided in Tables 2 and 3.

-A quantitative risk assessment of the Caml grenadier (Macrourus caml) was undertaken in 2015 and WG-FSA-15 recommended a catch limit of 409 tonnes for M. caml and Whitson's grenadier (M. whitsoni) combined based on the risk assessment in WG-FSA-15/63, and a catch limit of 360 tonnes for bigeye grenadier (M. holotrachys) and ridge-scaled grenadier (M. carinatus) combined based on the previous assessment from 2003.
+A quantitative risk assessment of the Caml grenadier ($Macrourus\ caml$) was undertaken in 2015 and WG-FSA-15 recommended a catch limit of 409 tonnes for $M.\ caml$ and Whitson's grenadier ($M.\ whitsoni$) combined based on the risk assessment in WG-FSA-15/63, and a catch limit of 360 tonnes for bigeye grenadier ($M.\ holotrachys$) and ridge-scaled grenadier ($M.\ carinatus$) combined based on the previous assessment from 2003.
 These by catch limits were introduced in 2016 and are reflected in Table 2.